How to Budget for a Car or Campervan Rental in New Zealand

 Insurance cover is the extra that almost every traveller goes for.
 For this reason, it is important to include it when comparing your different options for car or campervan rentals.
 A simple NZ$5 difference on an insurance daily rate can add up to a lot at the end of your trip.

-Some car and campervan rental companies have a free insurance option that has a high excess (NZ$1,500-3,000 excess, for instance)with the option to reduce this excess to, for example, NZ$250 excess and NZ$0 excess/no excess at an extra cost.
+Some car and campervan rental companies have a free insurance option that has a high excess (NZ$1,500-$3,000 excess, for instance)with the option to reduce this excess to, for example, NZ$250 excess and NZ$0 excess/no excess at an extra cost.
 Be aware that some accidents like window breaking are simply not covered.

 Insurance Caps and Young Drivers

 It is also worth noting that some companies cap their maximum insurance cost.
 This means that you will not be paying anything extra from their cap even if you rent your car or campervan for an extended period of time.
-For example, if a company has an insurance cap at NZ$500 and you are renting a campervan for 40 days with an insurance cover at NZ$15/day.
+For example, if a company has an insurance cap of NZ$500 and you are renting a campervan for 40 days with an insurance cover at NZ$15/day.
 You should pay NZ$600 but you will only be charged NZ$500 as it is their maximum cost or cap.

 Finally, if you are under 25 years old, you may be obligated to take the full insurance by some companies as part of their young driver conditions.
 Keep that in mind when comparing the different companies.
 Find out more in our guide to Age Restrictions When Renting a Vehicle in New Zealand

 Cost of Car and Campervan Rental Insurance